Cherry Grove, New York: Sayville Ferry

 Cherry Grove can be accessed via the Sayville Ferry Service departing from Sayville, New York, across the Great South Bay.

 The Long Island Rail Road connects Sayville to New York City.

-Passengers connecting between the Sayville LIRR Station and the Sayville Ferry service can pay for a shuttle van or taxi ride, or may walk or ride their bicycle the mile and a half distance.
+Passengers connecting between the Sayville station and the Sayville Ferry service can pay for a shuttle van or taxi ride, or may walk or ride their bicycle the mile and a half distance.
 People driving cars may park in large, gravel parking lots across the street from the ferry dock.

 Fire Island Water Taxi

-Visitors arriving by car may park at the Robert Moses State Park “Field Five” parking lot.
+Visitors arriving by car may park at the Robert Moses State Park "Field Five" parking lot.
 After reaching the Fire Island Lighthouse, the Fire Island Water Taxi will ferry paying customers to the Grove.
 A water taxi provides short-distance transportation for those moving from place to place along the coast of Fire Island.
 The fare and schedule for the taxi service varies by season.

 Emergency services

 Fire department

-The Cherry Grove Fire Department (CGFD) is an all-volunteer department, that has an Insurance Services Office (ISO) class 3 rating.
-Adjacent each of the community’s 18 fire hydrants are “hose houses” (sheds) containing firefighting hose, hydrant adapters, and appliances that would be needed by the members to suppress a fire; this is due to the unique nature of Cherry Grove.
-There are no roads, only 6 foot wide boardwalks that change with the island’s topography, and a typical fire engine would exceed the boardwalk’s weight rating.
+The Cherry Grove Fire Department (CGFD) is an all-volunteer department that has an Insurance Services Office (ISO) class 3 rating.
+Adjacent each of the community's 18 fire hydrants are hose sheds containing firefighting hose, hydrant adapters, and appliances that would be needed by the members to suppress a fire; this is due to the unique nature of Cherry Grove.
+There are no roads, only 6-foot wide boardwalks that change with the island's topography, and a typical fire engine would exceed the boardwalk's weight rating.
 If a fire or emergency is spotted, one should call 911.
 A fire siren is activated, which along with pagers, alerts the members to respond.

-CGFD is a Basic Life Support First Response (BLSFR) agency, and as such has New York state certified emergency medical technicians that operate in conjunction with Cherry Grove EMS and the Suffolk County Police Department’s marine bureau officers, to mitigate medical emergencies and patient transport.
+CGFD is a Basic Life Support First Response (BLSFR) agency, and as such has New York state certified emergency medical technicians that operate in conjunction with Cherry Grove EMS and the Suffolk County Police Department's marine bureau officers, to mitigate medical emergencies and patient transport.
 CGFD receives assistance from both neighboring Fire Island fire departments as well as mainland departments via ferry or fire boat (such as Sayville Fire Department) in case of large fires, as happened in March 2015 when a fire destroyed several commercial properties in the business district.